 - Visual dictionaries

-This is increasingly relevant as we see more global migration and international students entering our classrooms at various proficiency levels.
+This is increasingly relevant as we see more global migration and international students entering our classrooms at various language stages.

 Here are some effective strategies I’ve found: